fpacenza/NetworkAndSecurity/WEP_WPA2_Crack/WEP/README.md

  5. Finally, data transfer takes place

-# READ WIFI NETWORK INTERFACE DATA
+# Read WiFi Network Interface Data

  1. Authenticate a superuser
  2. Execute `iw` command in order to find and manipulate your wireless devices and their configuration